ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/ucsd/openroad/20240613-aviral/index.md

 Here is an early build of the evaluation framework.
 ![Screenshots](image.png)
 By leveraging advanced data engineering and testing methodologies, we aim to build an assistant that combines high accuracy with optimal response times.
-Additionally, we will collaborate with research teams at NYU and ASU to contribute to the research on AI-based chat assistants for electronic design automation .
+Additionally, we will collaborate with research teams at NYU and ASU to contribute to the research on AI-based chat assistants for electronic design automation.

 I am thrilled to be part of this journey and look forward to making a meaningful impact on the OpenROAD project.